Learn about By-Law Enforcement

 What can be done about people repeatedly parking in accessible parking spots?
 I witness the same woman parking (with no visible permit) in an accessible spot that is clearly marked almost every day.

-CT asked almost 2 years agoMotor vehicles using accessible parking spots without a proper permit are subject to a fine of $75.00.
+CT asked about 2 years agoMotor vehicles using accessible parking spots without a proper permit are subject to a fine of $75.00.
 Leamington By-law Enforcement and the Ontario Provincial Police (OPP) are responsible for enforcing this By-law.

 The OPP non-emergency number is 1-888-310-1122.
 Alternatively, you can contact Leamington By-law Enforcement during regular business hours at 519-326-5761 or report the issue online 24/7 through the Municipality's website at leamington.ca/reportanissue. -